Skip to main content

 Dr Peter Asimov

-Dr Peter Asimov is Lumley Fellow in Music at Magdalene.
+Dr Peter Asimov is a Fellow in Music at Magdalene.

 My interdisciplinary research reimagines the history of French musical modernism from the fin-de-siècle through the post-World War Two avant-garde, combining approaches from intellectual history, archival study, musical performance studies, and music analysis.

 I received my PhD from Clare College, Cambridge with the support of a Gates scholarship, and hold previous degrees in music from the University of Oxford, and in comparative literature (French and Sanskrit) from Brown University.
-Immediately prior to joining Magdalene College, I was a Fondation Wiener-Anspach postdoctoral fellow for a year at the Laboratoire de Musicologie, Université Libre de Bruxelles.
+Prior to returning to Cambridge, I was a Foundation Wiener-Anspach postdoctoral fellow for a year at the Laboratoire de Musicologie, Université Libre de Bruxelles.
 I am also an accomplished pianist and chamber musician, having performed at venues including Carnegie Hall, the Louvre, the Seoul Arts Center, and across Cambridge.

 Research Interests